-PART I: PREAMBLE
+I. PREAMBLE

-- 1. As we enter the 21st Century, our vision of a world of stability and peace must be reinvigorated.
+1. As we enter the twenty-first century, our vision of a world of stability and peace must be reinvigorated.
 There is a sense of great opportunity and hope that a new world can be built in which social and economic progress, environmental protection and better standards of living can be realized through global solidarity and cooperation.
-Nowhere can these goals be better demonstrated than through the quality of living conditions in our settlements. - The purpose of the Second United Nations Conference on Human Settlements (Habitat II) is to address two themes of global importance: "Adequate Shelter for All" and "Sustainable Human Settlements Development in an Urbanizing World".
+Nowhere can these goals be better demonstrated than through the quality of living conditions in our settlements.

+2. The purpose of the Second United Nations Conference on Human Settlements (Habitat II) is to address two themes of global importance: "Adequate shelter for all" and "Sustainable human settlements development in an urbanizing world".
 Achieving adequate shelter for all is central to the well-being of more than one billion people without decent living conditions.
-Sustainable development is critical for the social, economic and environmental viability of human settlements. - 3.
-Recognizing the global nature of these issues, the international community, in convening Habitat II, has decided that a concerted global approach could greatly enhance progress toward achieving these goals.
-The cross-national and global impacts of unsustainable patterns of production and consumption and environmental, economic and social deficiencies are clearly visible.
-The sooner nations join their efforts for comprehensive, bold and innovative shelter and human settlements policies, the better the prospects will be for the safety, the health and the well-being of their citizens, and the brighter the outlook will be for a turn-around in the global environmental and social crisis. - Having considered the experience since the United Nations Conference on Human Settlements held in Vancouver in 1976, Habitat II has taken up the messages from relevant recent world conferences and developed them into an agenda for human settlements, the Habitat Agenda.
-The United Nations Conference on Environment and Development -- The Earth Summit -- held in Rio in 1992 produced Agenda 21, which highlighted specific human settlements issues which must be dealt with.
-Each of the succeeding conferences on Human Rights (Vienna, 1993), Small Island States (Barbados, 1994), Conference on Natural Disaster Reduction (Yokohama, 1994) Population and Development (Cairo, 1994) The World Summit on Social Development (Copenhagen, 1995) and Women and Development (Beijing, 1995) also addressed important sustainable development issues for which successful implementation requires action at the local, national and international levels and which includes the Global Strategy for Shelter adopted in 1988. - During the course of human history, urbanization has been associated with economic and social progress, promotion of literacy and education, improvement of the general state of health, and greater access to social services, culture and political participation.
-Cities, towns and other urban areas have facilitated the evolution of knowledge, fine arts, industry and commerce.
+Sustainable development is critical for the social, economic and environmental viability of human settlements.

+3. Recognizing the global nature of these issues, the international community, in convening Habitat II, has decided that a concerted global approach could greatly enhance progress toward achieving these goals.
+The crossnational and global impacts of unsustainable patterns of production and consumption and environmental, economic and social deficiencies are clearly visible.
+The sooner nations join their efforts for comprehensive, bold and innovative shelter and human settlements policies, the better the prospects will be for the safety, the health and the well-being of their citizens, and the brighter the outlook will be for a turn-around in the global environmental and social crisis.

+4. Having considered the experience since the United Nations Conference on Human Settlements held in Vancouver in 1976.
+Habitat II has taken up the messages from relevant recent world conferences and developed them into an agenda for human settlements, the Habitat Agenda.
+The United Nations Conference on Environment and Development - Earth Summit - held in Rio de Janeiro in 1992 produced Agenda 21, which highlighted specific human settlements issues which must be dealt with.
+Each of the succeeding conferences: World Conference on Human Rights (Vienna, 1993).
+Global Conference on the Sustainable Development of Small Island Developing States (Bridgetown, 1994).
+World Conference on Natural Disaster Reduction (Yokohama, 1994), International Conference on Population and Development (Cairo, 1994), the World Summit for Social Development (Copenhagen, 1995), and the Fourth World Conference on Women (Beijing, 1995) also addressed important sustainable development issues for which successful implementation requires action at the local. national and international levels and which includes the Global Strategy for Shelter adopted in 1988.

+5. During the course of human history. urbanization has been associated with economic and social progress, promotion of literacy and education, improvement of the general state of health, and greater access to social services, culture and political participation.
+Cities, towns and other urban areas have facilitated the evolution of knowledge, fine arts. industry and commerce.
 Cities are engines of growth and incubators of civilization.